sauravlhs/Brainstrom-Assignment/README.md

 sudo nginx -t
 sudo systemctl restart nginx
 ```
-After this step, we can see the wordpress site being loaded in our hostname
+After this step, we can see the wordpress site being loaded in the hostname we created

 ![Wordpress site](image-1.png)